 Gibson – The cocktail haven at 14th and U helped introduce DC to the “speakeasy” style bar.

-Kitty O’Shea’s – The Irish pub, closing Sept.
-27, served Tenleytown for nine years.
+Kitty O’Shea’s – The Irish pub, which closed September 27, served Tenleytown for nine years.

 Marvin – The 13-year-old U Street bistro and bar was a go-to for dancing, DJs, and live music.

 Mason Dixie – After a long series of pop-ups and short-lived stint as a drive-through, this Southern biscuit specialist moved to Shaw and opened an all-day cafe and diner.
 You can still find the frozen biscuits in national retail outfits.

 Momofuku CCDC – Celeb chef David Chang initially made his foray into Washington with a menu of ramen and bun, but reinvented the CityCenterDC restaurant to much acclaim under chef Tae Strain (who left last fall).

 Montmartre – Capitol Hill’s stalwart French bistro drew senators and regular politicos for its onion soup, calf’s liver, and braised rabbit over its 20-year run.

 Nocturne – The intimate bar offered innovative cocktails in the basement of Sugar Shack in Shaw.

 Olivia – Ashok Bajaj’s mod-Med dining room is one of many closures in Penn Quarter.

 Otello – The old-school red-sauce Italian joint with red-checkered tablecloths operated in Dupont Circle for 35 years.